 Zoonotic diseases you can catch from cats

-Most diseases are species specific so that most human diseases cannot affect our cats and vice versa.
+Most diseases are species specific so that most human diseases cannot infect our cats and vice versa.
 Some disease however are capable of infecting more than one species including humans.
 Such diseases are called Zoonotic diseases

 What diseases can I catch from my cat?